Dale Wheeldon , President & CEO

 Derek de Candole , Director

-Derek de Candole is the Business Attraction Specialist with Venture Kamloops which is the economic development arm for the City of Kamloops.
-He earned his Bachelor of Planning Degree from the University of Northern B.C., was an Economic Development Intern for the Northern Development Initiative Trust, and most recently was the Economic Development Officer for the District of Logan Lake.
-Outside of work, he enjoys outdoor recreation and traveling.
+Derek de Candole is the Manager of Economic Development with Venture Kamloops which is the economic development arm of City of Kamloops.
+Derek specializes in business attraction and economic development project management.
+Derek is a board member on the BC Economic Development Association Board, a position he has held for 3 years.
+Passionate about economic and community development Derek is a currently a Masters in community development candidate at the UVIC.
+Derek earned his Bachelor of Planning Degree from the University of Northern B.C., was an Economic Development Intern for the Northern Development Initiative Trust, and most recently was the Economic Development Officer for the District of Logan Lake.
+Outside of work, he enjoys outdoor recreation, rec league sports and volunteering through his rotary club.

 Maureen Czirfusz , Secretary